Poset models for Weyl group analogs of symmetric functions and Schur functions

 \section{Abstract}

 { \bf \S \IntroSection.\ Introduction.}

+Combinatorial representation theory is currently a flourishing area of research.
+Broadly speaking, the goal of this area is to advance understanding of algebraic structures and their representations using combinatorial methods, and vice-versa.
+For an excellent survey, see \cite{BR}.
+Our focus here is on one particular corner of this area: a poset theoretic study of `Weyl-group-generalized' symmetric functions and, at times, of their related semisimple Lie algebra representations.
+The purpose of this monograph is threefold.
+We recapitulate some foundational aspects of the theory of Weyl symmetric functions; we present what we believe are some new order-theoretic approaches to this Weyl group symmetric function theory; and we hope to inspire interest in these ideas by showcasing some of the beautiful objects this study has produced and by pointing out many open problems.

-Classical symmetric function theory is the study of multivariate polynomials that are invariant under a certain natural action of the finite symmetric groups.
+Now, `classical' symmetric function theory is the study of multivariate polynomials that are invariant under a certain natural action of the finite symmetric groups.
 This rich subject lies in the intersection of algebra and combinatorics, as it connects representations of the symmetric groups and general linear Lie algebras to various enumerative phenomena.
-The purpose of this monograph is twofold.
-We recapitulate a Weyl group generalization of classical symmetric functions and present what we believe are some new order-theoretic approaches to this Weyl group symmetric function theory.
+The Weyl group generalization of classical symmetric functions opens many more vistas for observing such algebraic and combinatorial interactions, some of which we intend to explore here.